Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/ServiceConnectDemo/Readme.md

 Do not add an Internet Gateway route to the private route table.

-Since this lab uses VPC endpoints instead of a NAT Gateway, the ECS tasks will reach AWS services through private endpoints.
+Since this lab uses VPC endpoints instead of a NAT Gateway, the ECS tasks will reach required AWS services through private endpoints.

 ### VPC Endpoints